- Red Hat Enterprise Linux

 - If the network cannot be opened to the above hostnames and ports, and RHN Classic is being used, location aware updates can be disabled as a workaround.
 This will not work with RHSM, which requires a different set of hostnames through the firewall.

 - If FTP is used as opposed to HTTP, then outbound port 20 (FTP) will need to be opened.
 To determine if FTP is used, see the output of

 grep -i ftp:///etc/yum.repos.d/*.

-- A Red Hat Enterprise Linux server or Satellite must be able to connect back to RHN channels to download software updates.
+- A Red Hat Enterprise Linux server (if registered via RHN Classic instead of RHSM) or Satellite 5 server must be able to connect back to RHN channels to download software updates.